edgeimpulse/example-standalone-inferencing-zephyr/docs/On_your_zephyr_board.md

 Which matches the values we just saw in the studio.
 You now have your impulse running on your nRF52840DK Zephyr RTOS enabled development board!

+## Troubleshooting

+### Invalid choice: 'build'

+This error happens when we are trying to build the example project outside of installed `ncs/zephyr` directory and we did not set environment variables.
+To solve this problem we can either move the example project inside `ncs/zephyr/samples` directory and build it from there or we can set required environment variables as seen in Nordic's [documentation][zephyr_env_docs].

+If you stumble upon any Zephyr build errors, which
 [nrf52840dk_docs]: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.3.0/zephyr/boards/arm/nrf52840dk_nrf52840/doc/index.html
 [ncs_130_docs]: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.3.0/nrf/index.html
 [zephyr_230_docs]: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.3.0/zephyr/index.html